Bill Baroni: Legal career

 Baroni was an associate at DeCotiis, Fitzpatrick & Cole, and then at Blank Rome.
 He was of counsel at Fornaro Francioso, a Hamilton firm.
 He served as chief counsel to Congressman Bob Franks in his 2000 U.S. Senate race.
 In 2002, when U.S. Senator Robert Torricelli withdrew his candidacy for re-election five weeks before Election Day after the Senate admonished him on ethics charges, Baroni argued for the Republicans in the New Jersey Supreme Court against a last-minute switch of candidates to Frank Lautenberg.

 In 2002, Baroni became an adjunct professor at the Seton Hall University School of Law, where he taught classes on Professional Responsibility, voting rights, legislation, and campaign finance reform.
-As of November 2008, he was no longer an adjunct professor at the Seton Hall University School of Law.
+As of January 2025, he was teaching Law & Education, and Prison Law.

 Port Authority

 On February 19, 2010, the Governor of New Jersey, Chris Christie, announced that he was appointing Baroni to the position of Deputy Executive Director of the Port Authority of New York and New Jersey.
 He resigned his Senate seat to assume the new post on March 1, 2010.
 Tom Goodwin was selected to fill the vacant Senate seat.

 As deputy executive director, Baroni worked on the redesign of the Bayonne Bridge so that large (Panamax) container ships would be able to sail underneath the bridge and access the Port Newark–Elizabeth Marine Terminal.
 He also secured funding and federal approvals needed to raise the deck of the bridge.
 Baroni served under executive director's Christopher O. Ward and Pat Foye.